-In each case, provided a quorum is present.
+in each case, provided a quorum is present.

 With respect to the election of directors, you may vote "for" or "withhold" authority to vote for each of the nominees for the Board.
 If you "withhold" authority to vote with respect to one or more director nominees, your vote will have no effect on the election of such nominees (except with respect to the director resignation policy).
 Broker non-votes will have no effect on the election of the nominees.
 With respect to the other proposals, you may vote "for", "against" or "abstain" from voting.
-If a stockholder "abstains" from voting or directs the stockholder's proxy to "abstain" from voting on the Increase in Authorized Shares of Common Stock Proposal or the Officer Exculpation Proposal, such shares are considered present at the Annual Meeting, but, because they are not affirmative votes for the proposal, they will have the same effect as votes "against" the proposal.
 If you "abstain" from voting on our remaining proposals, your vote will have no effect on such proposals.
-Broker nonvotes, if any, will have the same effect as votes "against" for the Increase in Authorized Shares of Common Stock Proposal and the Officer Exculpation Proposal but will have no effect on the vote for our remaining proposals.
+Broker non-votes will also have no effect on the vote for our remaining proposals.